Salling Group

-Salling Group A/S (until 1 June 2018 Dansk Supermarked A/S) is Denmark's largest retailer, with a market share of 34.9%.
-It owns several chains of stores - Netto, Basalt, Føtex, Bilka and Salling.
-All of these chains operate exclusively in Denmark except Netto, which has expanded into Germany, and Poland, and has made two unsuccessful attempts at operating in the United Kingdom.
+Salling Group A/S (formerly Dansk Supermarked A/S) is Denmark's largest retailer, with a market share around 34%.
+It operates several chains of stores, including Netto, Føtex, Bilka, and Salling.
+Additionally, it holds franchise rights for Starbucks and Carl's Jr. in Denmark.
+Salling Group's international operations include Netto, which has expanded into Germany and Poland, and has made two unsuccessful attempts at operating in the United Kingdom.
 Its stores in Sweden were sold off in 2019.

-Herman Salling founded Jysk Supermarked in 1960.
-Dansk Supermarked A/S was formed when Salling partnered with the A.P.
-Møller-Mærsk Group in 1964.
+But in 2025, it was expanded to the Baltic states with a store Rimi.

-On 1 June 2018 Dansk Supermarked changed its name to Salling Group.
+On 1 June 2018, Dansk Supermarked changed its name to Salling Group.

 History

 The early years

 The Danish Supermarket was built on the foundation of the Salling department store, created in 1906 by Ferdinand Salling.
 He worked there until his death in 1953 and he managed to transform his company into public limited company - F. Salling A/S.

 After the death of Ferdinand Salling, his son Herman Salling took over the company.
 He travelled all over the world in search for inspiration and new ideas.
 After that he decided to focus on department stores, supermarkets and hypermarket chains.

 In 1960, Herman Salling opened his first supermarket store Føtex, through his company Jysk Supermarket, which was a completely new type of store for Denmark.
 The idea behind that store was to provide both food and textiles under one roof.

-Despite the fact that Føtex is the oldest store in the Dansk Supermarked Group, it has never stopped growing.
-In 2007, the company decided to open a Føtex food store, which will offer only quality food and in 2009 the first stores was opened in the Skæring by Aarhus and Hasseris by Aalborg.
-Today, there are 88 Føtex food stores all over Denmark.